Amsterdam Red Light District Tours

 With the arrival of the railroad, due to its central location and being close to the central station, visitors traveling by train to Amsterdam used to frequent the Red Light District and gradually built the reputation it has today.

-That tolerance and open-mindedness towards prostitution made it possible for the famous coffee shops to be installed in the neighborhood, when in the 60's and 70's Holland made a revision regarding drug policy and became a pioneer in the legalization of cannabis consumption in this type of establishments.
+That tolerance and open-mindedness to prostitution made it possible to install in the neighborhood the famous coffee shops, when in the 60s and 70s Holland made a review of drug policy and became a pioneer in the legalization of cannabis consumption in such establishments.

 Book a tour of the Red Light District